grafana/tempo/docs/tempo/website/setup/_index.md

 weight: 150
 ---

-# Set up a Tempo cluster
+# Set up Tempo

 Tempo is available as a pre-compiled binary, a Docker image, and as common OS-specific packaging.

-No matter which option you choose, setting up your Tempo cluster involves:

-1. Naming your cluster
-1. Deploying your cluster
-1. Testing your cluster
+You can choose to install Tempo on a single system or as a cluster.

-This page highlights these steps; more detailed instructions are available on the procedures for deploying clusters.
+This page highlights these steps; more detailed instructions are available on the procedures for installing Tempo.

 ## Name your cluster

-No matter which deployment method you choose, you need to decide what to call your Tempo cluster.
+If you install Tempo in a cluster, you need to decide what to call your cluster.
 A cluster name must meet the following criteria:

 - is 3 to 63 characters long